 Eco Craftism – Our Green Hearts

-As we come closer to COP26 being held in Glasgow it is more important than ever to find ways to share the important message of addressing the climate emergency with those around us.
+Following on from COP26, held in Glasgow last year, it is more important than ever to find ways to share the important message of addressing the climate emergency with those around us.
 As Christians we want our local communities to know that we have these ‘green issues at our heart’ as we do our best to care for God’s creation.

 We want our communities to see our commitment to put that care into action, to bring about a fairer, transformed world.
 Making green hearts and placing them in prominent positions around our church and local community gives a visible sign of that commitment.